The Truth about Building Permits

 We install highly engineered soft story retrofits in San Francisco.
 These include engineering calculations that cost the client $5,000.
 The building department only allows us to say “Install Steel Pole” on the permit.
 This is how the building department avoids responsibility.
 When homeowners sell the home they want to tell buyers about the retrofit.
 Instead all they can do is show them a permit for the installation of a steel pole.

 Before You Hire A Contractor

-You cannot rely on the building department that grants the permit.
-You cannot rely on the Contractor’s State License Board because there is no licensing for retrofit contractors.
+Remember, the building department that issues the permit does not care if the work resists earthquakes.
+The Contractor’s State License Board has no special licensing for retrofit contractors.
+Building departments will let anyone do it.
+You cannot rely on the building code because there isn’t one.
 You can only rely on the professionalism of the individual contractor and your ability to evaluate their professionalism.
-This can only be done by using the information provided on this site and our referenced sources so you can make an educated decision.
+This website will help you with this.
 Please remember that seismic retrofitting is simple, in our opinion, once it is broken down into its 3 main components.

 - Educate Yourself!
-As a layperson, it is hard to know if your retrofit will be done right.
 Many “experts” in retrofitting are not experts at all.
-This is a field where no special licensing or training is required so experts in this field are all self-certified.
-Recommendations from other customers might only tell you if the contractor was friendly and cleaned up.
-Your only choice is to do your own research and make sure that, based on this research, you understand what your contractor is planning to do and why.
+Retrofit “professionals” require no special licensing or training and are all self-certified “experts.”
+Prior customers will tell you if the contractor was friendly and cleaned up.
+They do not know if they did it right.
+You must research the subject yourself.
+You will then understand what your contractor is planning to do and why.

 - Ask questions.
 The contractor needs to explain to you the reason for each part of the retrofit as the job progresses.
 It should make sense to you.
 If not, have them keep explaining it until it does make sense.